 The more people want to travel the same date, the more expensive the ticket will be: it’s supply and demand, and I wish my economics professor was here to see me now. Тry to beat the crowd - if you’re planning on flying on a weekend or a major holiday, either book early or be flexible.
 Sometimes booking a flight a day later or a day earlier might save you a couple of hundred of euros.
 Flexibility is one of the keys to finding cheap airfares.

 The best choice is often to fly by night.
 Take a red-eye flight: people don’t like to fly during the night so tickets for flights departing late are likely to offer reduced prices.
 That’s one of my 20 airport tips to make your trip easier.
 An alternative is to fly during lunch time since people don’t want to skip this meal.
 But the impact on prices isn’t as strong as for red-eye flights.

+There is a very simple yet powerful way to find when it is cheaper to fly.
 Use Skyscanner to look at prices over a whole month when searching for your flight.
 Here’s how to do it exactly: